aa-fiu-classes/cnt-4713-web/project-3.md

 In this project, you will be writing a simple router with a static routing table.
 Your router will receive raw Ethernet frames and process them just like a real router: forward them to the correct outgoing interface, create new frames, etc.  The starter code will provide the framework to receive Ethernet frames; your job is to create the forwarding logic.

+All implementations should be written in Python [BSD sockets](http://en.wikipedia.org/wiki/Berkeley_sockets).
+**No high-level network-layer abstractions are allowed in this project.**
-You are allowed to use some high-level abstractions, including C++11 extensions, for parts that are not directly related to networking, such as string parsing, multi-threading, etc.
+You are allowed to use some high-level abstractions for parts that are not directly related to networking, such as string parsing, multi-threading.

 You are required to use `git` to track the progress of your work. **The project can receive a full grade only if the submission includes git history no shorter than 3 commits FROM ALL PARTICIPANTS OF YOUR GROUP.**  If commit history includes commits made only by one group member, other group members will receive **no credit**.

 You are encouraged to host your code in private repositories on [GitHub](https://github.com/), [GitLab](https://gitlab.com), or other places.
 At the same time, you are PROHIBITED to make your code for the class project public during the class or any time after the class.
 If you do so, you will be violating academic honestly policy that you have signed, as well as the student code of conduct and be subject to serious sanctions.
-{: class="alert alert-danger"}
+{: class="alert alert-warning"}

 </div>
 </div>